-Yellow tangs have historically been Hawaii’s largest fish export making up 80% off all fish caught for the aquarium trade, off its coasts.
+Yellow tangs have historically been Hawaii’s largest fish export making up 80% of all fish caught for the aquarium trade, off its coasts.
 In 1990, Fish Replenishment Areas were set up off the Kona Coast which prevents the collection of fish for aquarium sales in 30% of the area.

 At this time, the Tang’s population is listed as stable and there is no shortage of specimens in the areas where the collection is allowed.
 The yellow tang will likely remain one of the most popular saltwater fish, as long as the legislation allows.

 Yellow tangs often arrive at pet stores small (sometimes 2 inches or smaller), but it is important to keep in mind that these tiny little rays of sunshine can grow to be 8-inch fish who are quick swimmers requiring lots of room to move around.

 Tangs are bold and active fish that will be very visible in your tank during the day. and sleep at night).
 They are in need of space to swim freely in the upper portion of the tank during their active periods but need rocks and coral at the bottom of the tank to hide in at night.

 Some sources recommend that fully-grown tangs need at least 6 feet of linear open space to swim in.
 Chat forums for hobbyists seem to have groups of yellow tang vigilantes who have made it their mission to protect tangs from tanks that are too small.
 To be safe on the forums and avoid getting shamed, don’t keep tangs in tanks under 90 gallons, and make sure they have lots of free space to swim in the open!